9madsheep/sggg_bin_translation2/readme.md

 sggg_bin_translation2.exe
 ```

-You can now browse, edit, and translate all text strings defined in `sggg_data.txt`.
+You can now browse, edit, and translate all text strings defined in `sggg_data.txt`.<br/>
 **Note:** If the bytes field is highlighted in red, it indicates that a pointer is required for text
 relocation.
 If the pointers column is unpopulated, you can press the “Find Pointers” button to
 allow the program to automatically locate and populate the required entries.